Joe West (gridiron football): Professional career

-Pre-draft

 Dallas Cowboys

-After going undrafted in the 2008 NFL Draft, West was signed by the Dallas Cowboys as an undrafted free agent.
+After going undrafted in the 2008 NFL draft, West was signed by the Dallas Cowboys as an undrafted free agent.
 He was waived on June 19.

 New Orleans Saints

 West was signed by the New Orleans Saints, only to be waived during final cuts on August 30, 2008.
 He was subsequently re-signed to the team's practice squad.

 California Redwoods

 West was drafted by the California Redwoods of the United Football League in the UFL Premiere Season Draft in 2009.
 He signed with the team on August 18.

 Calgary Stampeders

 On May 7, 2012, West headed north to sign as a free agent with the Calgary Stampeders of the Canadian Football League.

 Joe West caught his first CFL touchdown in the Stampeders' 17–10 win over the Saskatchewan Roughriders on August 25, 2012.
 Calgary head coach John Hufnagel commented on West after the game: "He executed his assignments well.
 That's exactly what we got him for."
 West would finish his first season in the CFL with 24 catches for 353 yards and 2 touchdowns.

 West would start in 6 regular season games in the 2013 season totaling 277 yards on 19 pass receptions, with 3 touchdowns.
 He also added 3 receptions for 101 yards and a touchdown in the Western Final against Saskatchewan.
 Joe West missed 12 games of the season with a shoulder injury.
 On January 17, 2014, West signed a contract extension with the Calgary Stampeders.